Psychedelic-informed Arm (Relational Stances)

-This prototype keeps TRiM and R&R as the structural spine, and adds an optional psychedelic-informed "arm" as a set of therapist modes.
+This prototype keeps TRiM and R&R as the structural spine, and adds an optional psychedelic-informed "arm" as a set of relational stances.
 No drugs are involved.
-Instead, we borrow from psychedelic-assisted therapy the logic of intentional mode-shifts, set and setting, and integration.
+Instead, we borrow from psychedelic-assisted therapy the logic of intentional stance-shifts, set and setting, and integration.

 1) Containment